Planning for an Azure File Sync deployment

 - Warnings are issued for registered servers using a soon-to-be expired agent at least three months prior to expiration.
 You can check if a registered server is using an older version of the agent under the registered servers section of a Storage Sync Service.

 Installing an agent version with an expiration warning will display a warning but succeed.
-Attempting to install or connect with an expired agent version is not supported and will be blocked.
+Attempting to install or connect with an expired agent version isn't supported and will be blocked.